helpermethod/alias-investigations/README.md

 # Alias Investigations

-A Bash script to detect if aliases override shell commands and builtins of the same name.
+A Bash script to detect if aliases override commands and builtins of the same name.